Froda receives funding under the EaSI program, another half billion for Swedish microenterprises

 About the EU Programme for Employment and Social Innovation (EaSI)

-Under the EU Programme for Employment and Social Innovation (EaSI), the European Union supports microfinance and social enterprise finance with a total allocation of €193 million for the period 2014-2020.
-The programme aims to increase access to finance for micro-enterprises, including the self-employed and vulnerable people, and social enterprises, thereby promoting job creation and social inclusion.
+Under the EU Programme for Employment and Social Innovation(EaSI), the European Union supports microfinance and financing for social enterprises with a total budget of 193 million euros for the period 2014–2020.
+The program aims to increase access to financing for microenterprises, including self-employed individuals and vulnerable people, and social enterprises, thereby promoting job creation and social inclusion.

 The EaSI-funded instrument is a €200 million fund launched in October 2019 that provides loans to financial intermediaries to support lending to micro and social enterprises.
 It is one of a number of EU financial instruments used under the EaSI program to support microfinance and social entrepreneurship.
 The EaSI-funded instrument is a partnership between the European Union, the European Investment Bank and the European Investment Fund.